 - Fire and Emergency New Zealand website – information on entry requirements

-- Fire and Emergency New Zealand website – watch videos on the recruitment process
+- Fire and Emergency New Zealand website – videos on preparing for the recruitment process

 To become a firefighter for the New Zealand Air Force you need to: